a2br/exsight/README.md

 This is on the roadmap

+- [ ] Fix Inter ligatures outside Chrome for ->, or use icon
 - [ ] Add more loading animations
   - The backend is sometimes very slow for some operations, and some feedback to the user would be very helpful
 - [ ] Make what's clickable more friendly (hover effects, etc... fortunately this is a mobile first app)